Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 - Use button group for filters

-- Update task count when filter changes
+- Update count when filter changes

 ### 5. Task Counter - LOW

-**Description**: Display count of remaining active tasks
+**Description**: Display count of remaining tasks

 **Acceptance Criteria**: